RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 Significant Software for Transferring Digital Media Items:

-- **FTK Imager:** Used when imaging Hard Drives and USB flash drives
+- **FTK Imager:** Used when imaging hard drives and USB flash drives

 The sections below describe the options available for imaging each specific type of digital media as well as the step-by-step workflows for executing those imaging options.